leonhma/python-package-automation/README.md

 * If the code changes are from a pull-request, a comment in the discussion about the test results will be made
 * Take a look at [shields.io](shields.io) and search for 'github'.
 You'll get an idea of what badges in your readme can be used for!
 * You can use the placeholder `[vermin]` in your release notes.
 It will dynamically be replaced with the version requirements of this package.
+* For codespaces users: It might take some time for the config to be loaded successfully.
+After loading into the codespace for the first time, just lean back for a minute, don't touch anything and then hit refresh.